 By Lee Foster

-The refreshing presence of spring wildflowers makes mid-March to mid-April a joyous annual travel time in the San Francisco Bay Area.
+The refreshing opportunity for spring wildflower adventures makes mid-March to mid-May a joyous annual travel time in the San Francisco Bay Area.

 Wildflowers please the fortunate viewer in many ways.
 Golden carpets of the small goldfields flowers or abundant clusters of poppies delight the eye and lift the spirit.
 More delicate and less revealing flowers, especially the Douglas iris, reward a searcher in the shadier woodlands.
 Highly specialized dashes of color, such as red larkspur, add punch to the green tapestry of spring.
 The variety in wildflowers stuns the imagination.